AXA's business health insurance policies

 Options to help you manage your budget

-• Opt for guided consultant choice, which offers a limited choice of fee-limited specialists.
+• Opting for a guided consultant choice, which offers a choice of fee-limited specialists.

-• Add a policy excess so employees contribute towards their care costs.
+• Adding a policy excess so employees fund part of their treatment

 Choose your underwriting